 Q: What’s your favorite Supreme Court Justice, provision of the APA, or administrative law doctrine?

 If I said my favorite ad law doctrine is something other than Chevron that might lead some to question my bonafides, right?
 But throwing expectations to the wind, I’ll say the nondelegation doctrine.
 I do think the Supreme Court should revivify it by engaging in a “hard look” with a bit more teeth to help ensure that laws delegating authority contain a discernible “intelligible principle.”

 Want to join the section?
 Visit www.americanbar.org/adminlaw and choose “Join the Section.”
 Or contact the ABA customer service department at 1-800-285-2221 to join.
 Questions?
 Emailanne.email@example.com.

-Linda D. Jellum is Chair of the ABA Section of Administrative Law and Regulatory Practice and the Associate Dean for Faculty Research and Development and the Ellison Capers Palmer Sr. Professor of Tax Law at the Mercer University School of Law.
+Linda D. Jellum is Past Chair of the ABA Section of Administrative Law and Regulatory Practice and the Associate Dean for Faculty Research and Development and the Ellison Capers Palmer Sr. Professor of Tax Law at the Mercer University School of Law.